ArtedeCaderno-IFSULDEMINAS/Arte-de-Caderno/README.md

 method: post
 response: returns the data registered in the bank including the jwt token

+### Reset Password (/forgotPassword) and (/resetPassword)
+in the first route (/forgotPassword), the email of the user who wants to change the password must be passed. in the second route (/resetPassword), email, token and password must be passed.
+The token will be sent by email containing 20 characters with a duration of 1 hour.
+method: post
+response: informs if the password was actually changed

 **Request:**
 Parameters | Type | Required | Observation
 -----|-----|-----|-----